bcgov/nr-water-licensed-works-backup/docs/user-guide/what-to-do.md

 [Requesting a restore]({{ site.baseurl }}{% link user-guide/requesting-a-restore.md %})
 if a restore does look like the right call.

-**Who else knows.** The shared inbox and the maintainer received the same message.
+**Who else knows.** The Water Business shared inbox and the maintainer received the same message.

 ![Example data-problem alert, showing the job, result, and what happened]({{ site.baseurl }}/assets/img/alert-data-problem.png)